 To look at UnderHero as being some form of Undertale clone does it a major disservice.
 While both games do have similarities, this game does share a couple of superficially similar plot points to Undertale.
 Where both titles end up going are so different from each other that the comparisons feel unfair.
 Both games are drastically different from one another in terms of execution, intent and endpoint.
 Naturally, I cannot go into specifics due to spoilers.
 But suffice it to say, this isn’t just Undertale again with a different sprite set.

 If I am to be blunt, dear reader, this game has probably been the most emotional experience playing a video game I have had since playing Undertale.
 Now please understand that I am not trying to say, “If you like Undertale, then you will love UnderHero.”
 Far from it.
 But if you are looking for something similar yet distinct enough that it is its own thing, then this is as close as it gets.

 When the story hits those emotional high points, it really hits them.
 Which is a testament to how well each character and scene is written and the music composed.
-There were some moments that I got genuinely choked up on, and I am not ashamed to admit that.
+There were some moments when I got genuinely choked up on, and I am not ashamed to admit that.
 Granted, with those kinds of things, your mileage will vary.
 But for me, after finishing the story, I needed a while to calm myself down.